 Journey

-- Describe influential experiences or achievements
+- Highlight meaningful experiences or achievements.

-Example: “My journey into therapy began with a deep curiosity about human resilience and the desire to help others find strength through life’s hardest challenges.
-During my graduate training, I had the opportunity to work with survivors of trauma.
-This experience showed me the powerful role therapy can play in recovery and solidified my commitment to supporting others through their healing journeys.
-I’m continually driven by the fundamental belief that everyone has the potential for positive growth and change.
-Seeing my clients gain confidence or find peace makes my work incredibly rewarding.” |
+Example: “My journey into therapy began with a curiosity about human resilience and a desire to help others find strength through life’s challenges.
+Working with trauma survivors showed me the power of therapy in healing.
+I’m driven by the belief that everyone has the capacity for growth, healing, and lasting change.” |

 First session